 STEPHEN MUGFORD ’89, P'22

-Steve Mugford is Executive Vice President, Head of Strategy at Capital One Financial Corporation.
-One of the fastest growing Fortune 200 companies in history, Capital One grew from its IPO in 1994 to be one of the largest and most profitable financial services companies in the country.
-Capital One pioneered the aggressive use of technology and analytics combined with breakthrough marketing and branding to drive innovation and growth in banking, and continues to lead the industry in growth today.
-As the Head of Strategy, Steve is responsible for the long-term vision and strategic growth of Capital One.
+Stephen Mugford is Executive Vice President, Head of Strategy, at Capital One Financial Corporation.
+One of the fastest growing Fortune 500 companies in history, Capital One grew from its IPO in 1994 to be one of the largest and most profitable financial services companies in the country.
+Capital One pioneered the aggressive use of technology and analytics, combined with breakthrough marketing and branding, to drive innovation and growth in banking and continues to lead the industry in growth today.
+As the Head of Strategy, Mugford is responsible for the long-term vision and strategic growth of Capital One.

-Before joining Capital One in 1998, Steve was with The Boston Consulting Group, a strategy consulting firm in Los Angeles and later in Boston.
-While at BCG, Steve led strategy engagements with Fortune 500 clients in a variety of industries, including retail, consumer goods, telecommunications, and hi-tech.
-Steve is an active member of the Board of Directors of Excel Academy, a public charter network in East Boston.
+Before joining Capital One in 1998, Mugford worked at the Boston Consulting Group, a strategy consulting firm in Los Angeles and later in Boston.
+While at BCG, Mugford led strategy engagements with Fortune 500 clients in a variety of industries, including retail, consumer goods, telecommunications, and hi-tech.
+Mugford is an active member of the Board of Directors of Excel Academy, a public charter network in East Boston.
 Despite serving a predominantly low-income and non-English native speaking population, Excel ranks as the highest performing middle schools among all public middle schools in the state of Massachusetts.

-Steve received an MBA from Harvard Business School and received a BA in Economics and English from Amherst College.
-Steve is a competitive masters swimmer and enjoys beach volleyball, golf and singing.
-Steve is the father of three daughters and resides in Wellesley, MA.
+Mugford received an MBA from Harvard Business School and received a BA in Economics and English from Amherst College.
+He is a competitive masters swimmer and enjoys beach volleyball, golf, and singing.
+Mugford is also the father of three daughters and resides in Wellesley, MA.

 ANNA MULLEN ’09